Creating custom monitors

 Define the condition that triggers an alert.
 Use each metric computed in the NQL query to narrow down the condition.

-The time interval determines how often the system evaluates the trigger condition.
-The possible values are 15 min, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours, 48 hours and 7 days.
+The scheduling frequency determines how often the system evaluates the trigger condition.
+The possible timeframes are 15 min, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours, 48 hours and 7 days.
+However, the availability of these timeframes depends of the during past

 7 days